Location Analysis: Peterborough-Stamford Wild Hunt - Part Four

 Second, in 2020, meat processing businesses around Melton Mowbray were granted Protected Geographical Indication (PGI) status for Melton Pork Pies.
 The label officially recognises and protects rights to profit from the extraordinary - unique even - butchery skills located between Rockingham and Collyweston.

 Immediately, in the best Rockingham Forest tradition, meat processors began to fight over the extent of their unique skills.
-Melton's pork pie producers claimed extraordinary carcass processing was a Melton skill, not a district skill.
+Melton's pork pie producers claimed extraordinary carcass processing was a Melton skill, not a regional skill.
 That butchers beyond the town had no right to Melton's PGI label.

 The carcass strippers of Rothwell - and perhaps also Rockingham - must have been rolling on their dakhmas.